 Students on Level 1 and 2 Academic/Progress Probation are strongly encouraged to meet with an Academic Counselor if there are any questions about the process or steps necessary for removal from probation.
 In addition, it is critical for students to utilize tutorial services, communicate with Instructors and work closely with their Academic Counselor to develop a semester course schedule that works for them.

 Academic Counseling Services

 In addition to the online Probation Workshops (Levels 1 and 2), Academic Counselors are available to provide one on one counseling and guidance to students.
 Click on Schedule an Appointment on the menu to the left.

 Each student on probation will be provided counseling and guidance services to ensure students are prepared with information needed to complete their educational goals.
 Counselors may recommend limiting course unit loads to ensure students are taking a manageable number of courses based on other personal factors e.g. number of hours of work per week.
 The ultimate goal is to assist students in achieving success in the courses they enroll in.

 Academic/Progress Dismissal (AD/PD)

-A student shall be dismissed (not including summer session), if, during each of the three consecutive semesters, the student’s performance falls under one or the combination of the following two conditions:
+A student shall be dismissed for two semesters (not including summer session) if during each of the three consecutive semesters the student’s performance falls under one or the combination of the following two conditions:

-Important Notice Regarding Enrollment Priorities & Loss of BOGW Fee Waiver
+Important Notice Regarding Enrollment Priorities & Loss of California Promise Grant

 Eligibility and how it relates to your Academic Standing and Probation